jwd83/VCR/README.md

 * Link to timestamp in video using t= in URL

 ## TODO
+* merge python database daemon into encoding daemon
+* move encoding queue to database daemon
 * look at making a config.json to share between PHP/Python
 * setup dynamic DNS
 * general SSL certificate
-* ~~remove aac audio encoding~~ isntead offer 128k opus option?
-* SQLite/MariaDB backend for faster file searches/queue consolidation
+* ~~SQLite/MariaDB backend for faster file searches/queue consolidation~~
-  * MEMORY db in maria? rebuild on startup?
-  * maybe just use a normal DB but force RAM cache
-    * see alternative option 2 in https://dba.stackexchange.com/a/1812
   * have daemon check modified time of base paths to see when it's time to rescan?
 * look at directly converting to opus on demand
 * Switch to https from http.
 Lets encrypt or self signed